sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/300 - test-before-integrating-configs.md

 When you  specify `?environment=development` in an API endpoint, Sensible falls back to the production version for each configuration if it can't find a development version.

-To understand fallback behavior, let's say the document type `test_doc_type` has the following config versions, which fit a `document_a` with varying degrees of accuracy:
+To understand fallback behavior, imagine the document type `test_doc_type` has the following config versions, which fit a `document_a` with varying degrees of accuracy:

 | Config  | Version in prod | Version in dev       |
 | ------- | --------------- | -------------------- |